-Malware Patrol provides block lists compatible with pfSense.
-You can follow these simple steps to configure your pfSense instance and protect your internal network, computers and users from getting infected by malware.
+Malware Patrol provides block lists compatible with pfSense software.
+Most importantly our pfSense free valuation can be requested here.
+Now you can simply follow these simple steps to configure your pfSense instance and protect your internal network, computers, and users from getting infected by malware.

 Installing Squid3 and SquidGuard on pfSense 2.1.x

-1) Open Packages list: click System > Packages, Available Packages tab.
+1) Open Packages list: click System, next, Packages, Available Packages tab.

 2) Install the Squid package, if not already installed.